AxonIQ/reference-guide/extensions/kafka.md

  published events.
 The choice of event processor which brings differing characteristics for event publication to Kafka:

-* **Subscribing Event Processor** - publication of the messages to Kafka will happen in the same thread
+* **Subscribing Event Processor** - publication of messages to Kafka will occur in the same thread (and Unit of Work) which published the events to the event bus.
-\(and Unit of Work\) that published the events to the event bus.
-This approach ensures failure to send to Kafka enforces failure of the initial event publication on the event bus
+This approach ensures failure to publish to Kafka enforces failure of the initial event publication on the event bus
-* **Tracking Event Processor** - publication of the messages to Kafka is run in a different thread \(and Unit of Work\) then that which published the events to the event bus.
+* **Tracking Event Processor** - publication of messages to Kafka is run in a different thread \(and Unit of Work\) then the one which published the events to the event bus.
- This approach ensure the event has been published on the event bus regardless of whether publication to Kafka works
+ This approach ensures the event has been published on the event bus regardless of whether publication to Kafka works

-When settings up event publication it is also important to take into account which `ConfirmationMode` is used.
+When setting up event publication it is also important to take into account which `ConfirmationMode` is used.
 The `ConfirumationMode` influences the process of actually producing an event message on a Kafka topic, but also what kind of `Producer` the `ProducerFactory` will instantiate:

-* **Transactional** - This will require the `Producer` to start, commit and (in case of failure) rollback the transaction of publishing an event message.
+* **TRANSACTIONAL** - This will require the `Producer` to start, commit and (in case of failure) rollback the transaction of publishing an event message.
  Alongside this, it will create a pool of `Producer` instances in the `ProducerFactory` to avoid continuous creation of new ones, requiring the user to provide a "transactional id prefix" to uniquely identify every `Producer` in the pool.
-* **Wait-for-Ack** - Setting "WAIT_FOR_ACK" as the `ConfirmationMode` will require the `Producer` instance to wait for a default of 1 second (configurable on the `KafkaPublisher`) until the event message publication has ben acknowledged.
+* **WAIT_FOR_ACK** - Setting "WAIT_FOR_ACK" as the `ConfirmationMode` will require the `Producer` instance to wait for a default of 1 second (configurable on the `KafkaPublisher`) until the event message publication has been acknowledged.
  Alongside this, it will create a single, shareable `Producer` instance from within the `ProducerFactory`.
-* **None** - This is the _default_ mode, which only ensures a single, shareable `Producer` instance from within the `ProducerFactory`.
+* **NONE** - This is the _default_ mode, which only ensures a single, shareable `Producer` instance from within the `ProducerFactory`.

 ### Configuring Event Publication to Kafka

 It is a several step process to configure Event publication to Kafka, which starts with the `ProducerFactory`.
-Axon provides a `DefaultProducerFactory` which uses the builder pattern to be instantiated.
+Axon provides the `DefaultProducerFactory` implementation of the `ProducerFactory`, which should be instantiated through the provided `DefaultProducerFactory.Builder`.

 The builder has one hard requirement, which is the `Producer` configuration `Map`.
 The `Map` contains the settings to use for the Kafka `Producer` client, such as the Kafka instance locations.